ScreenAgent for Windows

 High reduces the recorded resolution to 1280 x 720.

-- To reset to the monitor's resolution, change the RESOLUTION_LEVEL value to null.
+To reset to the screen's resolution, change the resolutionLevel value to null.

 -